-Sarah Miller’s goal of becoming a nurse led her from Bay Port High School to the University of Wisconsin-Eau Claire to her dream job at one of the global leaders in healthcare, the Mayo Clinic in Rochester, Minn. on the Neurological/Pediatrics/Trauma floor.
+Sarah Miller’s goal of becoming a nurse led her from Bay Port High School to the University of Wisconsin-Eau Claire to her dream job at one of the global leaders in healthcare, the Mayo Clinic Health System in Eau Claire, WI, on its Neuro/Peds/Trauma floor.
 Miller (Bay Port Class of 2015) shared an update with The Current on what it has been like joining the healthcare workforce in the midst of the pandemic and why she remains hopeful despite a challenging year in her profession.

 “My path to nursing started with junk mail I received when I was 16,” Miller recalled humorously.